 Sonia Rivera is a licensed Acupuncturist in the State of Illinois and board certified by NCCAOM.
-She received her Masters of Science in Traditional Oriental Medicine from Pacific College of Oriental Medicine in San Diego, which included an advanced course of study and clinical internship in Nanjing, China.
-With several years of experience, Sonia specializes in pain management, men’s and women’s health, infertility, and psycho-emotional disorders.
+She received her Masters of Science from Pacific College of Oriental Medicine in San Diego, California, which included an advanced course of study and clinical internship in Nanjing, China.